Toronto Sun Building

 In 2013, it was announced that the tower at 351 King Street East will house The Globe and Mail newspaper on five floors and be named "The Globe and Mail Centre".
 Occupancy began in December 2016 with the newspaper committed to a 15-year lease.

 From 1805 to 1846 the site of 333 King was the location of the York Hotel.
 The hotel and tavern was built for John Jordan and later operated by Jane Jordan until 1846.
 The hotel was a 1 1/2-storey building with a laneway to stables for horses and stagecoaches at the back.
 The Legislature of Upper Canada sat there for one sitting in 1813 in the hotel's ballroom.

-Following the acquisition of the Sun newspaper chain by PostMedia in 2015, it was announced that the Toronto Sun staff and operations will move to 365 Bloor Street East, the same building that houses the National Post, but that the two newspapers will maintain separate newsrooms.
-The move was completed on March 25, 2016, nine months prior to The Globe and Mail moving in next door.
+Following the acquisition of the Sun newspaper chain by PostMedia in 2015, it was announced that the Toronto Sun staff and operations will move to 365 Bloor Street East, the same building that houses the National Post, but that the two newspapers would maintain separate newsrooms.
+The move was completed on March 25, 2016, nine months prior to The Globe and Mail moving in next door to the Sun's former headquarters.